redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 ## Our First Test

 So if Storybook is the first phase of creating/updating a component, phase two must be confirming the functionality with a test.
-Let's add a test for our new summary functionality.
+Let's add a test for our new summary feature.

 First let's run the existing suite to see if we broke anything: